ihrpr/chef-reachy/README.md

 - Device-aware model loading (CUDA or CPU)
 - Lightweight model (~600MB vs 4.5GB for SmolVLM2)
 - Fast inference (2-4 seconds on CPU)
+- **Text-to-speech announcements** - Robot speaks friendly phrases when food is detected using Kokoro-82M (82MB model)

 ## How It Works